MERLev/reVita/README.md

 - Cassie for testing
 - W0lfwang for testing
 - TheIronUniverse for testing
+- mantixero for testing it in PS4link
+- Kiiro Yakumo for testing it in PS4Link
 - [Vita Nuova](https://t.co/3Efi3PGwK5?amp=1) communinity for all the help and support I got there

 ## Original credits by [Rinnegatamante](https://github.com//Rinnegatamante)